What is Encaustic Painting?

-Encaustic is the name for both a painting medium of wax and a painting process involving heat to apply and fuse the medium.
-The name Encaustic comes from the greek enkaustikos which means to burn in.
-Heat is used throughout the encaustic painting process.
+Encaustic is a waxed-based medium, that consists of beeswax and damar resin, a natural tree sap.
+The encaustic painting process involves heat at every stage of the process to apply and fuse the medium.
+The name Encaustic comes from the greek enkaustikos which means to burn-in.

 Here you’ll learn about encaustic painting techniques & tools.
 Whether you’re a beginner learning to paint with encaustic or an experienced artist, I invite you to add your comments to share your knowledge and inspiration about art and All Things Encaustic.